COVID-19: Coronavirus Information

 Most of the events at the Lewis Center are free, with no tickets required.
 Lewis Center events held at the Berlind Theatre are generally ticketed through the McCarter Theatre Center Box Office.
 All other events are usually ticketed through Princeton University Ticketing.
 Registration for events requiring advance reservation can usually be done through the event page on the Lewis Center website.

-» To learn more about other arts events and accommodations in Princeton, see visitprinceton.org.
+» Learn more about other arts events and accommodations in Princeton

-» To learn more about other arts events in New Jersey, visit Discover Jersey Arts.
+» Learn more about other arts events in New Jersey through Discover Jersey Arts